-There was a system in place for reporting and recording significant events.
+There was an effective system in place for reporting and recording significant events.

-- Staff told us they would inform the practice manager of any incidents and there was a recording form available on the practice's computer system. - We saw evidence that when things went wrong with care and treatment, patients were informed of the incident, received reasonable support, truthful information, a written apology and were told about any actions to improve processes to prevent the same thing happening again. - The practice carried out analyses of the significant events.
+- Staff told us they would inform the practice manager of any incidents and there was a recording form available on the practice's computer system. - We saw evidence that when things went wrong with care and treatment, patients were informed of the incident, received reasonable support, truthful information, a written apology and were told about any actions to improve processes to prevent the same thing happening again. - The practice carried out analyses of significant events.

 We reviewed safety records, incident reports, patient safety alerts and minutes of meetings where these were discussed.
 We saw evidence that lessons were shared and action was taken to improve safety in the practice.
-For example, a call received from hospital informing the practice of an abnormal test result was not received by the GP on duty.
-The incident was discussed in a staff meeting and action taken to ensure the incident did not reoccur.
+For example, a patient with suspected cancer did not receive a referral appointment for an urgent scan.
+The practice took action by contacting the radiology service, the patient got their appointment and learning was shared in a staff meeting.